Gilles Simon: 2009: Australian Open quarterfinal

-Simon started the year off rising to a new career high of world no. 6 and played at the Hopman Cup, teaming up with compatriot Alizé Cornet to form the French mixed doubles duo.
+Simon started the year off rising to a new career-high of world No. 6 and played at the Hopman Cup, teaming up with compatriot Alizé Cornet to form the French mixed doubles duo.

-Simon played at the first grand slam of the year, the 2009 Australian Open, as the sixth seed, where he reached the quarterfinals before losing to world no. 1 Rafael Nadal.
+Simon played at the 2009 Australian Open, as the sixth seed, where he reached the quarterfinals before losing to world No. 1, Rafael Nadal.

 He participated in the Davis Cup with other French team members Michaël Llodra, Jo-Wilfried Tsonga, and Richard Gasquet.
 The team competed against the Czech Republic from 6–8 March.
 Simon lost to Tomáš Berdych, and then played Radek Štěpánek (whom his fellow team member Tsonga beat).
 Simon lost to Štěpánek, which gave the Czechs a 3–1 lead, and France was out of the Davis Cup in the first round for the first time since 2000.

-He went into the Sony Ericsson Open in Miami ranked no. 7 in the world.
+He went into the Miami Open ranked No. 7 in the world.
 He reached the fourth round before losing to Jo-Wilfried Tsonga.

 Simon played at the Estoril Open as the top seed, before losing to Albert Montañés, in the third round.
 He competed with fellow players Jo-Wilfried Tsonga and Jérémy Chardy, forming the French team at the ARAG World Team Cup in Düsseldorf.
 He lost to Robin Söderling and Rainer Schüttler.

 He entered Roland Garros as the seventh seed and reached the third round, losing to Victor Hănescu.
 During the match, he injured his right knee.
 Although he finished the match, the injury developed into a chronic issue.
 At Wimbledon, Simon reached the fourth round where he lost to unseeded Spaniard Juan Carlos Ferrero.